Wednesday, November 23, 2016

 2. Acute focusing on a subject

-3. An incredible reaction time from the data retrieved from that focusing
+3. An incredible reaction time from the data retrieved from that focus

 4. Increased vision and hearing